 2. Ensure access to clean,fresh water at all times.
 An egg consists of approximately 75% water and without access to a regular, clean supply of water, a hen will be physically unable to produce eggs.

 3. Provide access to calcium.
 While layer feed contains calcium, an additional source of calcium, such as crushed oyster shells or clean eggshells, should be made available to hens at 18 weeks old in a separate dish, apart from the feed.
 All laying hens have different calcium requirements and will consume as much calcium as they need.
 Oyster shells should never be added directly to the feed because excess calcium can be harmful to the health of hens not requiring supplemental calcium.
 Hens deprived of adequate amounts of calcium will begin utilizing the calcium stored within their own bones to produce eggshells, to the detriment of their health.3.
 Set the Mood.
 One nest box should be available for every four layers in the flock.
 They may choose to share nest boxes, but forcing them to share is a recipe for broken eggs, egg-eating, stress and a drop in egg production.
 Place nest box material such as straw on top of nest box pads and liners in the nests to make it comfortable for the hen.
 They love rearranging the nesting material!
+Place a golf ball, wooden egg or any other type of hard fake egg in the nest boxes.
+Hens like to lay eggs where others have laid theirs and the fake eggs can increase the power of suggestion for newbies.

 4. Make it welcoming.
 Hens prefer to lay their eggs in a quiet,dark, private place.
 Consider nest box curtains, particularly if the location of the nest boxes is well-lit.